meti21/Netflix-clone-2024/README.md

 npm start

 # 🌐 Deployment
-This project is deployed using [Vercel].
+This project is deployed using [github].
 To deploy: npm run deploy

 # 📌 Credits